CRM · Round Rock

 Exactly what you get

 A CRM that fits how you actually sell: pipeline stages modeled on your real cycle, product-usage signals piped in automatically, enforced deal ownership that survives a hiring wave, and two-way sync with your billing and support tools.
 You also get forecasting built on real signal instead of the side spreadsheet your team still trusts.
-It sits alongside your helpdesk software, custom ERP (Enterprise Resource Planning), and business intelligence dashboards so the customer record is whole instead of scattered across tools that don't talk.
+It sits alongside your helpdesk software, custom ERP (Enterprise Resource Planning), and business intelligence (BI) dashboards so the customer record is whole instead of scattered across tools that don't talk.

 How to choose a developer in Round Rock